If you want to apply for a Dutch passport or ID card and you live in Cambodia, follow this step-by-step plan.

 Step 3: Make an appointment

-Once you know which documents you need, you can make an appointment in Thailand or the Netherlands.
+Once you know which documents you need, you can make an appointment in Cambodia, Thailand or the Netherlands.
 Make a separate appointment for every application you wish to submit.

-It is not possible to make an appointment in Cambodia.
-Instead, you can make an appointment with a Dutch embassy or consulate-general in another country, such as Thailand.
+You can make an appointment with a Dutch embassy or consulate-general in another country, such as Thailand.

 Changing or cancelling your appointment